 Within my former assistant psychologist role, I used some of my Italian experience in order to plan a new "Strategy and Support Group" for people with Mild Cognitive Impairment in the Oldham area.
 Below you can visualise a poster presented at the FPOP (Faculty for the Psychology of Older People) conference 2016.

 Research is also an increasingly important aspect of my work.
 The Memory Service offered me the opportunity to contribute to two research projects.
-The first one was national, multi-centre project entitled "Journey Through Dementia" involving the University of Sheffield, University of Manchester, University of Bradford and University of Nottingham.
-Journey Through Dementia is a group programme designed for and by people with dementia (alongside professional researchers).
+The first one was national, multi-centre project entitled "Journeying Through Dementia" involving the University of Sheffield, University of Manchester, University of Bradford and University of Nottingham.
+Journeying Through Dementia is a group programme designed for and by people with dementia (alongside professional researchers).
 The aim of the research is to evaluate the efficacy of the programme and of its implementation in NHS services; my role in the research was to deliver the group programme to service users under Pennine Care NHS Foundation Trust Memory Services.

 The current research project I am involved in as UK Principal Investigator is entitled "Dementia and Driving Decision Aid - UK version" and it is lead by the University of Wollongong, Australia in collaboration with Oldham Memory Service – Pennine Care NHS Foundation Trust.
 The aim of this project is to provide a person centred resource for individuals living with dementia to guide their decisions on driving retirement, also to encourage practitioners and carers in shared decision making approaches to support and guide individuals living with dementia on decisions on driving cessation.